 This article is now available as a mobile app.
 Go to GPSMyCity to download the app for GPS-assisted travel directions to the attractions featured in this article!

-As previously mentioned, Heidelberg stole my heart in 2007 when I spent a year as an exchange student living right in the very heart of Heidelberg along Hauptstraße (Main Street) with the Heidelberg Castle right in my very own backyard.
+Considering that Heidelberg is completely and utterly STUPID PRETTY, it’s no wonder that Heidelberg stole my heart in 2007 when I spent a year as an exchange student living right in the very heart of Heidelberg along Hauptstraße (Main Street) with the Heidelberg Castle right in my very own backyard.
 I attended the Heidelberg University studying Deutsch als Fremndsprache (German as a Foreign Language) and I had the time of my life at one of Germany’s oldest university towns.
 I met some amazing people and cemented my love of Germany then and knew one day I would be back.

 Many hopeless romantics have passed through Heidelberg, casting their wishes on the Heidelberg Bridge Monkey for a future return to one of Europe’s most beautiful cities.
 Nineteenth century Romantics like Goethe, Turner and Disraeli wrote about Heidelberg’s exceeding loveliness which shot the town to fame, drawing in over 3 million tourists annually and is typically part of Grand European Tours and on of the BEST day trips from Frankfurt.
 There’s no one I haven’t met who hasn’t already been!
 But in case YOU haven’t been, here’s your Heidelberg itinerary!

 History of Heidelberg